 Reading and annotating articles.

 For most people, what constitutes a good writing spot has a lot to do with noise levels.
-You’ll notice that I can’t compose where there is background noise, so I do most of my composing at home or at the library.
+I can’t compose where there is background noise, so I do most of my composing at home or at the library.
 But I would get bored if I never left those spaces, so I also work at cafes when I have more mechanical tasks to do.
 What are your noise-level needs?

 If you find yourself wandering from place to place in search of the perfect writing spot, give yourself a strict limit of no more than one place change a day.